LumenYoung/Notes/content/papers/Transformer-XL - Attentive Language Models Beyond a Fixed-Length Context.md

 tags: ['Computer Science - Machine Learning', 'Statistics - Machine Learning', 'Computer Science - Computation and Language', 'literature']
 ---

-This is an 2019 paper on extending the context length of Transformers.
+This is a 2019 paper on extending the context length of Transformers.
 6 year old paper in the filed of deep learning is ancient.
 However I think it is still quiet impressive as someone from SkildAI is building some cool stuff ( [[Publish/papers/LocoFormer - Generalist Locomotion via Long-context Adaptation]] ) on top of the TransformerXL proposed from this paper.
 Therefore I want to understand more about this.

 ## Most Important Contribution: how to extend the Context Length on Segment Level